 ‘Write a Book in a Day is a unique, creative and challenging team competition for writers of all ages.
 Teams of up to 10 have just 12 hours to complete a book from start to finish.
 To make it even more fun, unique parameters must be included in the story’.

-Registration previously opened at the beginning of May with the competition opening at the beginning of June.
-It closed at the end of August.
-A Short List was released in October and winners were announced in early November.
+Registration opens 1 May 2020.
+The competition previously opened at the beginning of June and closed at the end of August.
+A Short List was released in October and winners announced in early November.
 Exact dates once these are advised.

-‘Entrants are encouraged to let their imaginations run wild and get their creative juices flowing to write on any them.
+‘Entrants are encouraged to let their imaginations run wild and get their creative juices flowing to write on any theme.

 Registration previously opened at the beginning of February and closed in early April.
 Exact dates once these are advised.